leowilkin/govuk-personal/README.md

 This project is not affiliated by GDS, or the UK Govt. in any shape or form.
 I do love GDS though, so show them some love on their GitHub: [@alphagov](https://github.com/alphagov).

 This work remains under the MIT License, with modifications attributable to [@leowilkin](https://github.com/leowilkin).
 View the licence [here](https://github.com/leowilkin/govuk-personal/blob/main/LICENSE).

+## The Footnote

+This project was made for The Journey v2, a project at [Hack Club](https://hackclub.com).
+It's been a whirlwind of fun, I've spent nearly 9 hours working on this with a supportive Slack community helping me debug bits.
+Despite working for the end goal of shipping this (I HAVE!), it's been a lot of personal development, and a lot of fun!

+~ Leo, Jun 6th 2025